 A. The following witnesses have submitted testimony on behalf of PSE:

-Mr. Daniel A. Doyle, the Chief Executive Officer for PSE, discusses the results of decoupling, the earnings sharing mechanism, the expedited rate filing, and annual K-factor increases since they were instituted in July 2013.
+Mr. Daniel A. Doyle, the Chief Financial Officer for PSE, discusses the results of decoupling, the earnings sharing mechanism, the expedited rate filing, and annual K-factor increases since they were instituted in July 2013.
 Mr. Doyle also addresses cost of equity, equity in the capital structure, certain cost management and efficiency efforts at PSE, and certain aspects of PSE’s decommissioning and remediation proposals as they pertain to the shutdown of Colstrip Units 1 & 2.

 Mr. Brandon J. Lohse, Corporate Treasurer for PSE, describes PSE’s requested capital structure and overall rate of return.